Equivalence Principle in Chameleon Models: Chameleon mediated force between two spherical objects

 In order to calculate the total energy, we have to consider the contributions due to the chameleon in the regions inside the two bodies and in the region exterior to both bodies.
-To do so, let us define $V_1$ as the region corresponding to the larger body, $V_2$ as the region corresponding to the test body, and $V_3$ is the region exterior to the larger body in the coordinate system centered in the larger body:
+To do so, let us define $V_1$ as the region corresponding to the {\it large} body, $V_2$ as the region corresponding to the {\it test} body, and $V_3$ is the region exterior to the {\it large} body in the coordinate system centered in the {\it large} body:

-Thus, the total energy can be written as:
+Thus, the relevant energy functional can be written as: